mattmalcher/daex-meta/readme.md

 There is a [registry API](https://docs.docker.com/registry/spec/api/)

-For example, to list repositories on a locally running registry: http://localhost:5000/v2/_catalog
+For example, to list repositories on a locally running registry: http://localhost:5000/v2/_catalog. (or in our case http://docker.service:5000/v2/_catalog)

 The registry has its own volume 'data'

 https://docs.docker.com/engine/swarm/stack-deploy/#set-up-a-docker-registry

 ## Gitlab